firedrakeproject/firedrake/demos/netgen/netgen_mesh.py.rst

    geo.SetMaterial(2, "inner")
    geo.SetDomainMaxH(2, 0.02)

 Notice that the `leftdomain` and `rightdomain` attribute in the `AddRectangle` and `AddCircle` methods are used to set a domain index for the domain on the left and right side respectively of the rectangle and circle perimeter.
-It is worth mentioning that the perimeters are parametrized in a counterclockwise direction.
+It is worth mentioning that the perimeters are parametrised in a counterclockwise direction.
 We can now construct a mesh for the geometry we have defined and save it to a PVD file for visualisation.
 We will do so using the `GenerateMesh` method inside of the `SplineGeometry` class: ::

    ngmsh = geo.GenerateMesh(maxh=0.1)